Sixth Concert: 10th October 2020 11am Emmanuel Church, Didsbury.

 Each concert features contrasting chamber music by other composers for a variety of instrumental combinations and we welcome repertoire suggestions from our audience for future concerts.

-Sarah’s famous cakes are available for sale as always and entry to the concerts is free!
+Sarah’s famous cakes are available to takeaway and entry to the concerts can be secured for just £5!

 7th September 2019: Beethoven Plus! no. 1 Beethoven Piano Quartet in C WoO 36 PLUS Dvořák Piano Quartet no. 2 in Eb, Op.
 87. We open this new series with a work composed by the 15-year-old Beethoven.
 Known as quartet no. 3, it actually appears first in the manuscript, but has retained the reordering given to it by its first publisher Artaria.
 Dvořák’s radiant work was written in the summer of 1889 during a period of frenetic inspiration for the composer.